byui-cse/cse212-csharp/docs/lesson07/prepare.md

 4. Set the head equal to the new node (`head = newNode`)

 <!--- Figure 4 -->
-{% include image.html url="linked_list_insert_head.jpg"
+{% include image.html url="linked_list_add_first.jpg"
 description="Shows a doubly linked list made up of 5 nodes with values of 8, 12, 31, 15, and 4.
 The four step process to add 42 to the beginning (HEAD) is shown: 1) Create a new node with value 42; 2) Connect NEXT of the new node to the node with value 8 (the HEAD); 3) Connect PREV from the node containing 8 to the new node; 4) Set HEAD equal to the new node." caption="Inserting at the Head of Linked List"
 %}

 There is a special case that exists for inserting at the head (and also inserting at the tail).
-If the linked list is empty (`head == null`)) then all we have to do is set both the head and the tail to the new node we created.
+If the linked list is empty (`head == null`) then all we have to do is set both the head and the tail to the new node we created.

 Inserting at the tail is similar to inserting at the head.
 The same four steps are followed but with respect to the tail the following should happen: